 Florian Kragulj, PhD

-Florian Kragulj works as a lecturer at the Institute for Information Business.
+Florian Kragulj works as a lecturer at the Institute for Data, Process and Knowledge Management.
 His research and teaching is on knowledge-based management and organizational learning.

 He is currently with the Institute for the Institute for Applied Research on Skilled Crafts and Trades (Institut für angewandte Gewerbeforschung) and facilitates scientific collaborations.